freenas/freenas-docs/userguide/services.rst

 * :ref:`WebDAV`

-This section demonstrates how to start a %brand% service then describes the available configuration options for each %brand% service.
+This section demonstrates starting a %brand% service and the available configuration options for each %brand% service.

 .. index:: Start Service, Stop Service
 .. _Control Services: